The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 Air Pressure and Fountain Pens

-In order to get a steady flow of ink out of a filled chamber, the air pressing on the opening must have a place to flow.
+To get a steady flow of ink out of a filled chamber, the air pressing on the opening must have a place to flow.
 Air will act like a seal against a small hole, preventing liquid from leaving.

 But if a second hole is presented at the other end of the chamber, the air has a place to move to.
 Air will enter through the first opening and move out through the second, pulling the liquid out of the chamber.

-Harnessing the flow of ink by using air would ultimately be the biggest impact on fountain pens becoming functional, popular writing instruments.
+Harnessing the flow of ink by using air would be the biggest impact on fountain pens becoming functional, popular writing instruments.

 Fountain Pen Patents and Innovations